rlodge/scalatest-surefire-provider/README.md

 as you configure the JUnit/TestNG providers, except for 1 or 2 key differences.
 The default settings are probably sufficient for most people.

-## What will this do for me?

-- You can run tests for a Maven project containing any number of JUnit/ScalaTest tests.
-Tests can be written in Java or Scala.
-So if you already have a Java project with JUnit tests you can use it to run your test suites.
-Though that would be kind of pointless if you don't plan on then writing some ScalaTest tests.

-- Since you can mix your tests up this might be a good fit for teams looking for a clean migration path to a more modern TDD or BDD testing framework.

-- Your test output will read better than your existing Maven test output.

-- In Maven you'll have access to all the great stuff ScalaTest comes with: pretty output, a bunch of nice DSLs, the ability to write more expressive and compact tests in the Scala programming language.

 ## Quickstart
 You need to add scalatest-surefire-provider as both a dependency and as a provider to the Surefire plugin (2 places).